 Assessment, Case Management & Intake

-On your first visit to one of our MATClinics, you will go through an intake process.
-You will meet with a doctor who has extensive experience treating people who are dependent on opioids and prescribing Suboxone.
-We will collect your vitals and a urine screen and your doctor will talk to you about your options for treatment.
-If you are a good fit for the MATClinic protocol, you will be given a prescription for Suboxone or another similar treatment and a referral for individual or group counseling.
+On your first visit to one of our doctor's offices, you will go through an intake process.
+You will meet with a provider who has extensive experience treating people who are dependent on opioids and prescribing Suboxone.
+We will collect your vitals and a urine screen and your provider will talk to you about your options for treatment.
+If you are a good fit for our protocol, you will be given a prescription for Suboxone or another similar treatment and a referral for individual or group counseling.

 You will be assigned a case manager at your first appointment.
 Your case manager will check in with you after your first appointment.
 Feel free to call anytime to ask questions or express concerns.
 Your case manager may ask that you visit with him or her after one week just to confirm that everything is going well.

 Most likely, your Suboxone doctor will want to see you back in two weeks.

 Once you are stabilized with Suboxone (or another buprenorphine based product) and counseling, you will return once a month to check in with your provider.
 We will screen you for drugs in your system and you will visit with your provider.
 You will jointly re-assess your progress and work to further your recovery.